Courting Your Horse

 Using a Reward System to Solve Behavior Problems – Understanding Your Horse’s Motivation Circuits

-The brains of all mammals, horses and humans alike, contain three circuits, the pleasure circuit, the punishment circuit, and the behavioral inhibition circuit.
+The brains of all mammals, horses and humans alike, contain three circuits: the pleasure circuit, the punishment circuit, and the behavioral inhibition circuit.
 All horse training involves activating one of these circuits.
-The pleasure circuit, is set in motion when an animal is rewarded for a certain behavior, this causes the animal to want […]
+The pleasure circuit is set in motion when an animal is rewarded for a certain behavior, causing the animal to want to repeat […]

 Read More